Each day, we justify the trust that is placed in us. We set ourselves ambitious targets, keep our word and follow the rules.

 Benefits with a value exceeding the thresholds defined in the RUAG International Group Directive Anti-Corruption require written approval of the responsible Compliance Officer.
 The Compliance Organization records these requests and the respective approval or denial in a central depository.
 This depository is also available to internal and external auditors.

 We employ appropriate measures to put our commitment to preventing corruption into practice.
-These include a personal obligation on the part of all employees and contractual partners to refrain from any and all types of bribery.
-We review our contractual partners and their conduct on a case-by-case basis.
-We also train our employees and provide them with advice and support.
-In the event of relevant concrete grounds for suspicion, we are prepared to abandon transactions.
+These include a personal obligation on the part of all employees, the management and the Board of Directors, as well as contractual partners to refrain from any and all types of bribery.
+We review our contractual partners (including any offset partners) and their conduct on a case-by-case basis.
+We also train our employees, the management and the Board of Directors and provide them with advice and support.
+In the event of grounds for suspicion, we are prepared to abandon transactions.

 Excerpt from the employee regulation

-It is RUAG's avowed aim to adhere to the applicable laws and regulations in all areas of its business activities.
+It is RUAG International's declared objective to adhere to the applicable laws and regulations in all areas of its business activities.
 This applies particularly to the prohibition of corruption.
 Employees declare their agreement with the following rules of conduct to prevent corruption:

 - Money and pecuniary gifts may not be used for prohibited or dubious purposes;

 - No unjustified advantage may be gained through favours to others of a financial or other nature.